HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 #### Objective:

 This tutorial is aimed at organization administrators who would like to manage licenses and users for their institution from the [user portal](https://user.hal-robotics.com/).
-If you are a user trying to access their organization's licenses please skip forward to the "Join an Organization" tutorial.
+If you are a user trying to access their organization's licenses please skip forward to the [Join an Organization](#03-join-an-organization) tutorial.
+Please note that all new organizations need approval from a HAL Robotics team member so please **do not** follow this tutorial unless you represent an organization.

 #### Requirements to follow along: